Polio Disability Links

 The Neuromuscular Support Group has been meeting regularly at Eastern Maine Medical Center, Bangor, Maine on a monthly basis since June 19, 1985.
 The present members range in age from 35 years to 74 years.
 The group includes people with many different conditions, including ALS, MD, Myasthenia Gravis, cerebral palsy, multiple sclerosis, post-polio syndrome, bulbar palsy, and diabetes.

 The Post-Polio Network of New Jersey (PNNJ) includes chapters in Atlantic County, Bergen Co., Monmouth Co., Morris Co., Ocean Co., and Raritan Co., and Southwest New Jersey.
-Contact them at:

 Post Polio Syndrome Support Group of Delaware For Further Information Call or Write:

 The Greater Boston Post-Polio Association (GBPPA) provides selected, very helpful medical articles as well as personal articles written by its members.
 Contact them by voicemail at (781)596-8245 or by writing to

 Polio Survivors of Central New York is facilitated by Mrs. Gloria Rossi.
 She can be reached for Q&A's at 1-315-472-2473.
 Gloria has been instrumental in forming the support group and providing many of us with personal knowledge and avenues of attack against this thing called PPS.